Ang254/Cloud-Projects/Cloud/Internet-facing-loadbalancer/README.md

 Steps taken:

-- Launch an EC2 instance in the public subnet.
+- Launch an EC2 instance in the public subnet, named testing.
 - Assign a security group allowing SSH (port 22).

 Use this bastion host to SSH into private backend instances for verification and configuration.